Extrys/Hybrid-EZS/README.md

   - Make an entity be referenced by other entities by creating automatic entity dynamic buffers from inspector

 - Easy System Injection
-  - Offers a super-duper easy way to create a custom running system with custom depencences, for example a scriptable object that you can configute on the fly while system runs
+  - Offers a super-duper easy way to create a system with custom depencences, for example a scriptable object that you can configute on the fly while system runs